Part II: Administration

 Investigate serious injuries

 If a worker is killed or critically injured on the job, the representative has the power to inspect the scene where the injury occurred and any machine, device, thing, etc. subject to subsection 51(2) of the OHSA.
-His or her findings must be reported in writing to a Director of the Ministry of Labour, Immigration, Training and Skills Development [subsection 8(14)].
+His or her findings must be reported in writing to a Director of the Ministry of Labour, Immigration, Training and Skills Development [subsection 8(14)] and may be shared with an inspector.

 Request information from the Workplace Safety and Insurance Board (WSIB)

 In workplaces to which the WSIA applies, the health and safety representative has the power to request specified types of information from the WSIB (e.g. number of employer’s work-related fatalities, number of employer’s lost workdays).
 This same power is available to a joint health and safety committee member.
-When this information is received from the WSIB, an employer must post it in the workplace, in a conspicuous location(s) where it is likely to be seen by the workers [subsection 12(1)].
+When this information is received from the WSIB, an employer must post it in the workplace, in a conspicuous location(s) where it is likely to be seen by the workers or in a readily accessible electronic format [section 12].

 More detailed information is available in the Guide for Health and Safety Committees and Representatives.